Data Quality Metric Library

 |

-The number of signs recorded as replaced in RAMM for the three year period to the end of the reported financial year as a percentage of the total number of signs on the network.
+The percentage of the total number of "in use" signs recorded as replaced in RAMM for the three year period to the end of the reported financial year.

 Metric Purpose